DeceptionCeption/Nadeko-Gitlab-to-Github/docs/placeholders.md

+## Placeholders

-Placeholders are used in Quotes, Custom Reactions, Greet/Bye messages, playing statuses, and a few other places.
+Placeholders are used in Quotes, Expressions, Greet/Bye messages, playing statuses, and a few other places.

-They can be used to make the message more user friendly, generate random numbers or pictures, etc...
+They can be used to make the message more user friendly, generate random numbers, or post basic information about relevant user, channel, or server.

 Some features have their own specific placeholders which are noted in that feature's command help.
 Some placeholders are not available in certain features because they don't make sense there.